Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 19 Januari 2025 09.54.16 UTC
+- WIB: Minggu, 19 Januari 2025 10.28.12 UTC
-- WITA: Minggu, 19 Januari 2025 10.54.16 UTC
+- WITA: Minggu, 19 Januari 2025 11.28.12 UTC
-- WIT: Minggu, 19 Januari 2025 11.54.16 UTC
+- WIT: Minggu, 19 Januari 2025 12.28.12 UTC

 Kutipan Inspiratif:
-"Friendship is born at that moment when one person says to another: What!
-You too?
-I thought I was the only one."
+"The road to success is not easy to navigate, but with hard work, drive and passion, it's possible to achieve the American dream."

-Kategori: friendship
+Kategori: success